Jurassic World: Fallen Kingdom: Bayona

 After Bayona was hired, he began reading Crichton's novels - including Jurassic Park and The Lost World - for inspiration.
 He also re-watched each of the previous Jurassic Park films.
 Trevorrow and Connolly began working with Bayona in July 2016, to perfect the script to the director's liking.
-Bayona had his own ideas incorporated into the script while essentially retaining the original story devised by Trevorrow and Connolly.
-The film's underwater opening sequence was already in their script, and Bayona asked Trevorrow to push for it to become a bigger scene with a larger set.
+Bayona had his own ideas incorporated while essentially retaining the original story devised by Trevorrow and Connolly.

+The film's underwater opening sequence was already in the script, and Bayona asked Trevorrow to push for it to become a bigger scene with a larger set.
 Because the film has a lengthy period until the action scenes involving the volcano, Bayona felt it was necessary to expand the opening sequence to be action oriented.
-He also expanded Blue's surgery scene, as he felt it was a key moment demonstrating Owen's relationship with her.
-In addition, Bayona added an action scene to the sequence set on board the Arcadia, the ship that transports the dinosaurs.
-He felt that the sequence was too lengthy and required some action, leading to his suggestion of Owen and Claire retrieving blood from the T. rex to aid in Blue's surgery.
-Bayona and Trevorrow removed certain moments from the final script that they felt would be better for the sequel, which would depict dinosaurs having spread around the world.
+He also expanded Blue's surgery scene, as he considered it a key moment demonstrating Owen's relationship with her.
+In addition, Bayona had modifications made to the sequence set on board the Arcadia, the ship that transports the dinosaurs.
+He felt the sequence was too lengthy and required some action, leading to his suggestion of Owen and Claire retrieving blood from the T. rex to aid in Blue's surgery.
+Bayona and Trevorrow removed certain moments from the final script that they believed would be better for the sequel, which would depict dinosaurs having spread around the world.

 Trevorrow said Fallen Kingdom would be more "suspenseful and scary" than its predecessor: "It's just the way it's designed; it's the way the story plays out.
 I knew I wanted Bayona to direct it long before anyone ever heard that it was a possibility, so the whole thing was just built around his skillset".
 Trevorrow later described the film as "The Impossible meets The Orphanage with dinosaurs".
 Bayona said that with the first half of the film set on an island, "you have what you expect from a Jurassic movie", while the second half "moves to a totally different environment that feels more suspenseful, darker, claustrophobic, and even has this kind of gothic element, which I love".
 The "gothic element" of suspense was influenced by Alfred Hitchcock films.
 Bayona compared the film to The Empire Strikes Back and Star Trek II: The Wrath of Khan, which were both considered darker than their predecessors.
 Regarding the mansion sequence in which Maisie is chased by the Indoraptor, Bayona compared the scenes to "the classic ending of a fairy tale, of a Gothic story, like finishing at the top of the castle with the princess in the tower and the dragon chasing the little girl".